ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/faq_en.md

 This creates a cooperative experience during multi-world games, requiring players to rely upon each other to complete their game.

+## What happens if an item is placed somewhere it is impossible to get?

+The randomizer has many strict sets of rules it must follow when generating a game.
+One of the functions of these rules is to ensure items necessary to complete the game will be accessible to the player.
+Many games also have a subset of rules allowing certain items to be placed in normally unreachable locations, provided the player has indicated they are comfortable exploiting certain glitches in the game.

+## What does multi-game mean?

+While a multi-world game traditionally requires all players to be playing the same game, a multi-game multi-world allows players to randomize any of the supported games, and send items between them.
+This allows players of different games to interact with one another in a single multiplayer environment.
+Archipelago supports multi-game multi-world.
+Here's a list of our [Supported Games](https://archipelago.gg/games)

 ## What happens if a person has to leave early?

 If a player must leave early, they can use Archipelago's release system.
 When a player releases their game, all the items in that game which belong to other players are sent out automatically, so other players can continue to play.

-## What does multi-game mean?

-While a multi-world game traditionally requires all players to be playing the same game, a multi-game multi-world allows players to randomize any of a number of supported games, and send items between them.
-This allows players of different games to interact with one another in a single multiplayer environment.
+Here's a list of all of our [Server Commands](https://archipelago.gg/tutorial/Archipelago/commands/en)

 ## Can I generate a single-player game with Archipelago?